gzhai5/Thermography_for_Grape_Mortality/README.md

 Below is the dependencies needed for running the GUI.py code:

-* PySpin (the installation of PySpin dependency is complicated if the installing environment is not the same envrionment for the offical website downloaded wheel, so users are strongly recommended to make the envrionment: python lower than 3.8; Windows OS, same Architecture.
-Mac OS and Linux OS have been tried before, but both of them have issues that needed to be figured out through google, and from my experience, it is much more conveninet to use Windows OS.
-The detailed installation tutorial has been recorded in /reference/spinnaker_python-2.7.0.128-cp38-cp38-win_amd64/README.txt)
+* Installing the PySpin dependency can be complicated if the environment is not the same as the one used on the official website to download the wheel.
+We strongly recommend using an environment with Python lower than 3.8 and Windows OS with the same architecture.
+Mac OS and Linux OS have been tried before, but both of them have issues that may require additional troubleshooting.
+In our experience, it is much more convenient to use Windows OS.
+Detailed installation instructions can be found in the README file located at /reference/spinnaker_python-2.7.0.128-cp38-cp38-win_amd64/."
 * cv2
 * numpy, PIL, matplotlib
 * PyQt5